What is Pollution Means? Main types of pollution

 The stratosphere is about 50 km above the Earth, which contains the ozone layer.
-This layer absorbs the ultraviolet (UV) rays of sunlight and prevents it from reaching the earth.
+This layer absorbs the ultraviolet (UV) rays of sunlight and prevents them from reaching the earth.
 Today the ozone level is depleting rapidly, due to the chlorofluorocarbon (CFC) gas locate in the atmosphere, the ozone level is decomposing.

 Main types of pollution

 The mixture of chemicals and other fine particles in the atmosphere calls air pollution.
-Air pollution causes by pollutants such as carbon monoxide, sulfur dioxide, chlorofluorocarbons (CFCs), nitrogen oxides from industry and motor vehicles.
+Air pollution causes by pollutants such as carbon monoxide, sulfur dioxide, chlorofluorocarbons (CFCs), and nitrogen oxides from industry and motor vehicles.
 Small particles of dust and soil can cause many diseases by reaching the lungs with inhalation.

 Effects of Air Pollution:

 - Due to polluted air, the number of sunlight decreases, which affects the photosynthesis of plants.